Culinary Arts FAQs

 I’m very interested in pursuing a career in Baking and Pastry.
 Can a Culinary Arts program help me with that?

 Yes!
-Baking and Pastry are components of the Culinary Arts curriculum at Dorsey Schools.
+Baking and Pastry and components of the Culinary Arts curriculum at Dorsey Schools.
 In addition, it has not been uncommon for graduates of the Dorsey Schools Culinary Arts program to obtain various jobs as a Baker or other similar positions within the Baking and Pastry field.

 How do I enroll?